martinholecekmax/DeepSearch/README.md

 # Linux
 source env/bin/activate
 ```

-You also need to install TensorFlow at least 2.10.1 which can be downloaded from [here](https://www.tensorflow.org/install).

 You will need to install the requirements before you can use DeepSearch.
 To install the requirements, run the following command: